ChrisRuff/Pacclean/README.md

 Select the packages you want to remove and click the button.
 The application will generate the appropriate `sudo pacman -R` command for the selected packages.

+**YOU MUST RUN THE COMMAND YOURSELF, THIS PACKAGE DOES NOT REMOVE ANY PACKAGES.
+THIS PACKAGE JUST PROVIDES A UI TO EASIER EXPLORE UNINSTALLABLE PACKAGES**

 ## How It Works

 Pacclean uses `pacman -Qent` to list explicitly installed packages and `pacman -Qi` to fetch detailed information about each package.
 It presents this information in a user-friendly interface, making it easier to manage your system packages.